ShivaShanmuganathan/NFT-Rental-Marketplace/README.md

 - Rented NFTs - Users can view the NFTs they have rented
 - Claimable NFTs - Users can view all NFTs that is past the rental duration

+## Directory Structure
+- `contracts` ⏩ NFT Rental Marketplace and NFT Smart contracts that are deployed in the Polygon Mumbai Test Network.
+- `test` ⏩ Tests for Smart Contracts.

 ## How To Run This Project Locally